jimjonesbr/oai_fdw/README.md

 FDW options: (metadataprefix 'oai_dc', setspec 'ulbmshbw')
 ```

- 3. Import foreign table for each OAI Set using the schema `oai_sets` excluding specific sets using `EXCEPT`.
+ 3. Import a foreign table for each OAI Set using the schema `oai_sets`, excluding specific sets using `EXCEPT`.

  ```sql
 CREATE SCHEMA ulb_schema;